suncoast-devs/handbook/lessons/misc-quick-reference/js-objects.md

 })
 ```

-There is another way to work with objects and that is `Object.entries` --
+There is another way to work with objects, and that is `Object.entries` --
-`entries` gives us back an array-of-arrays.
+`entries` give us back an array of arrays.
 The first element of each array is
 the key, and the second is the value.
 This allows us to avoid the value lookup.

 ```javascript